Interested in joining MGLC?

-Our next new member intake was planned to be in early 2021, but this has been post-poned as we have not able to rehearse due to the limitations around COVID.
-However please use the form on this page to register your interest and we will contact you to let you know about when we are able to start accepting new members again.
+We have a waitlist of people interested in singing with us.
+Please use the form on this page to register your interest and we will contact you to let you know when we are accepting new members again.

-If you are interested in singing with us, you will need to undergo a simple voice assessment in the week after the Open Night.
+If you are interested in singing with us, you will need to undergo a simple voice assessment.
 It involves pitch and rhythm exercises to ensure a basic ability to follow a tune, and to confirm your vocal range.

 Please have a read through our FAQs below if you're unsure about what becoming a member of MGLC or shOUT entails.
 If you are interested in our next intake, please contact our new member co-ordinator via the form on this page.

 If you send us an enquiry using this form, we will make sure that you are contacted when we start to accept new members*.